Leksat/aptt/README.md

 The above means:

 - for one minute I did something unknown
-- for the next minute I worked on the ticket ABC-123
+- for the next minute I worked on a Jira issue ABC-123
 - for the next two minutes I did nothing (and I mentioned this specifically)
 - starting from 2022-09-10 06:23 and till the current moment I'm working on ABC-456 (and I added `some comment`)